 In a rigorous course of study and with an emphasis on the creative process, award-winning writers work closely with students to support and inspire emerging craft and voice.
 Students create a quality portfolio of fiction, nonfiction or poetry, reflecting their unique styles and forms of expression.

 Each semester in the program begins with a 10-day residency where the students and faculty gather for workshops, craft talks, classes, panels, and readings.
-The residencies initiate a literary conversation that extends throughout the correspondence semester when the student and faculty advisor exchange packets about the student’s writing and reading, and anything else that attends them.
+The residencies initiate a literary conversation that extends throughout the semester of guided study when the student and faculty advisor exchange packets about the student’s writing and reading, and anything else that attends them.
 At the same time, the MFA faculty advisor is hard at work on his or her own writing, and every exchange with a student is touched by mutual goals.

 Pacific’s Master of Fine Arts in Writing program presents learning in its truest sense, meaning, simply, that we are all in this together.